Levjay/Petpoint-Adoptable-Pets/README.md

 One item we hope to develop is a dynamically populating breed list from the XML.

-A wordpress plugin isn't currently available, but would recommend referring to @PRdeltoid and project.
+A wordpress plugin isn't currently available, but would recommend referring to @PRDeltoid and project here https://github.com/PRDeltoid/Petpoint-Webservices.